erinshek/aral-lang/docs/tutorial/3-variable.md

 shıǵar(a + b);
 ```

-{: .warning }
-Aral is not a dynamic programming language.
-Therefore, when declaring a variable, specifying the data type is mandatory.
+_Aral is not a dynamic programming language.
+Therefore, when declaring a variable, specifying the data type is mandatory._